manucf8/TEIS-express-nodejs/README.md

 # TEIS-express-nodejs
-Repository for the tutorial 06 Express nodejs of Tópicos Especiales en Ingeniería de Software at EAFIT.
+Repository for the tutorials 6 and 7 Express nodejs of Tópicos Especiales en Ingeniería de Software at EAFIT.